trey2og/trey2og/README.md

 - 👋 Hi, I’m @trey2og
 - 👀 I’m interested in ...
-Gameing
+Gaming
 - 🌱 I’m currently learning ...
 How to code
 - 💞️ I’m looking to collaborate on ...
 Twitch
 - 📫 How to reach me ... domain-wok-plaza@duck.com